 This course covers assessment, diagnosis, and intervention strategies for individuals, couples, and families according to the systemic application of psychodynamic, humanistic, communication, experiential, and integrative models.
 Sociocultural issues are addressed as they relate to the development of the field as well as assessment and intervention.
-Prerequisites: PSY 600, 606, and 612.
+Prerequisites: Evening Format Program: PSY 600, 606, and 612; Latina/o Emphasis Program: PSY 606, 674, and 676.